SIX THREADS OF YOGA

 and from a culture situated halfway around the world.

-Big Five sells yoga mats, you can find it in preschools and senior centers.
+Big Five sells yoga mats, you can find them in preschools and senior centers.
 And there are plenty of destination yoga retreats to choose from.

 Traditionally speaking, yoga has far more to do with the quality and content of our mind than our outer appearance.
 The word yoga literally means to unite, which refers to the union of one’s individual Soul and the Supreme being.

 Yoga is both a final destination and the means by which we grow from our current finite awareness into limitless consciousness.
-This process is not a straight-forward trajectory into the light.
+This process is not a straight trajectory into the light.

 Yoga is as much about understanding our shadows as